Tyler Stephenson Preview, Player Props: Reds vs. Diamondbacks

-The Cincinnati Reds, including Tyler Stephenson (.250 on-base percentage in past 10 games, 76 points below season-long percentage), take on starting pitcher Zach Davies and the Arizona Diamondbacks at Chase Field, Saturday at 8:10 PM ET.
+The Cincinnati Reds, including Tyler Stephenson and his .581 slugging percentage over his past 10 games, take on starting pitcher Slade Cecconi and the Arizona Diamondbacks at Chase Field, Sunday at 4:10 PM ET.

-In his last game he had a hitless performance (0-for-1) against the Diamondbacks.
+In his last appearance, he racked up two extra-base hits (3-for-4 with a double, a triple and an RBI) against the Diamondbacks.

 Tyler Stephenson Game Info & Props vs. the Diamondbacks